diffblue/gitlab/doc/development/contributing/index.md

   could speed them up.
 - Consult the [Contribution Flow](#contribution-flow) section to learn the process.

-### Communication Channels
+### Communication channels

-If you have any questions or need help visit [Getting Help](https://about.gitlab.com/get-help/) to learn how to communicate with the GitLab community.
-GitLab prefers [asynchronous communication](https://about.gitlab.com/handbook/communication/#internal-communication) over real time communication.
+If you have any questions or need help, visit [Getting Help](https://about.gitlab.com/get-help/) to learn how to communicate with the GitLab community.
+GitLab prefers [asynchronous communication](https://about.gitlab.com/handbook/communication/#internal-communication) over real-time communication.

 We do encourage you to connect and hang out with us.
-GitLab has a Gitter room dedicated for [contributors](https://gitter.im/gitlab/contributors), which is bridged with our internal Slack and we actively monitor this channel.
-There is also a community run [Discord server](https://discord.gg/S4cwz9sR8u) where you can find other contributors in the #contributors channel.
+GitLab has a Gitter room dedicated for [contributors](https://gitter.im/gitlab/contributors), which is bridged with our internal Slack.
+We actively monitor this channel.
+There is also a community-run [Discord server](https://discord.gg/S4cwz9sR8u) where you can find other contributors in the `#contributors` channel.

 Thanks for your contribution!